 The 4 most effective email templates to get your invoices paid

 Email is an incredibly effective tool for credit control.
 Here at Chaser, we’ve seen that approximately 80% of unpaid invoices can be successfully collected through email chasing alone.
 As powerful as that is, a shocking number of finance teams don’t keep their email sword sharpened and are likely to see drastically subpar success with their credit control.

 We get that writing invoice follow-up emails from scratch is time-consuming and complex, or that existing payment chasing email templates are ineffective or no longer have a good impact due to overuse.
 We understand that some customers reply venomously, ambiguously, or simply not at all.
 Then you have your clients who are constantly paying late no matter what.
 That is.. until you read this guide, of course.

 Before an invoice is due, there’s only one job you need to focus on doing - ensuring the conditions are suitable for your customer to be able to make payment.
 Outside of credit control best practices like raising and issuing invoices as close as possible to the sale date, the only other task you need to undertake is politely inquiring if everything is on track for the customer to make payment by the due date.

 This method not only ensures your invoice is fresh in their mind and harder to “forget” to pay; it also goes a long way in building and maintaining a great working relationship.

 Our best practice chasing payment email template for this situation is as follows.

 Note that anything inside the italicised [square brackets] is a placeholder that you should replace with the appropriate information for your specific overdue invoices.

 Need help with reminding customers about multiple invoices?
 Need help with reminding customers about multiple invoices?
-You can see Chaser’s full guide of all 8 of the most effective email templates for getting invoices paid, including how to handle numerous invoices when you download the guide on best-practices here.
+You can see Chaser’s full guide of all 8 of the most effective email templates for getting invoices paid, including how to chase multiple invoices in one email.